about *soft vowel sounds*. . .

 The debut *soft vowel sounds* recording, Ray versus Macbeth and the Music Box, part one, was officially released in November, 2014.
 It includes four songs, including the eponymous “Ray,” an amusing modern-day musical parody of the famous The Kinks’s song “Lola,” albeit written from a rather different perspective.
 Ray versus. . . opens up with the song “Music Box,” so called because of the percussive and harmonics-ladden guitar sound that drives it and the other songs on the record.
 The second song, “Open Letter,” is a majestic and moving anthem, while the third song, “Macbeth,” is a comic (or perhaps tragic!) tale about love and theatrical superstitions.

-The second *soft vowel sounds* release is in the works, and should come out sometime in 2018.
+The second *soft vowel sounds* release is in the works, and will likely be released sometime in 2023.

 Music-wise, julia (aka, *soft vowel sounds*) is best known for her work as the singer, guitarist, and primary songwriter for the noise-pop/indie-rock band Bitesize, who from the late ‘90s through the ‘00s dazzled audiences with two-minute long pop gems filled with awkward stops and starts, weird bursts of guitar noise, back and forth vocals, quirky lyrics, and lots of jumping up and down.
 The band released two critically acclaimed CDs (The Best of Bitesize and Sophomore Slump), performed at high profile events (e.g., Noise Pop, North-by-Northwest, Mission Creek Music Festival, San Francisco Pride Main Stage), and received college radio airplay nationwide.
 Outside of her music, julia is also an author and spoken word performer - information about these other creative endeavors can be found at juliaserano.com.

 so are the asterisks actually a part of the name?